OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelunstructured_comp.rst

 In addition, it's possible to vectorize the input and output variables so that you can make multiple predictions for the inputs and outputs in a single execution of the `MetaModelUnStructuredComp`.
-This is done by setting the ``vectorize`` argument when constructing the `MetaModelUnStructuredComp`.
+This is done by setting the ``vectorize`` argument when constructing the `MetaModelUnStructuredComp` component.
 The following example vectorizes the ``trig`` component so that it makes three predictions at a time.
 In this case, the input is three independent values of ``x`` and the output is the corresponding predicted values for the sine and cosine functions at those three points.
-Note that a vectorized `MetaModelUnStructuredComp` requires the first dimension of all input and output variables to be the same size as specified in the ``vectorize`` argument.
+Note that a vectorized `MetaModelUnStructuredComp` component requires the first dimension of all input and output variables to be the same size as specified in the ``vectorize`` argument.

 .. embed-code::
     openmdao.components.tests.test_meta_model_unstructured_comp.MetaModelTestCase.test_metamodel_feature_vector2d
     :layout: code, output

-.. tags:: MetaModel, Examples
+.. tags:: MetaModelUnStructuredComp, Component